James Outman Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 10th in the league.

-- The Giants have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (4.01).

+- Giants pitchers combine to surrender 72 home runs (one per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.